Tr4pSt3R/temptations/how-temptation-works/example-of-temptation-believers.md

 # Provision

+> "Yet in _**all**_ these things **we are more than conquerors** through Him who loved us."
+> Romans 8:37 NKJV

+Through Adam we lived as captives/slaves of sin.
+Through Christ Jesus we are captives over sin.

+## Summary

+1. No body can achieve the stand of God \(James 1:22-25\)
+2. The word of God is the mirror of God
+3. Christ's love makes us more than conquerors over every temptation

-Prayers
+## Prayers

 1. Father, cleanse us of all enmity proceeding from our carnal hearts.
+2. Give us grace that we may walk in the newness of life